CrazyForks/quaily-journalist/README.md

 > the channel will be published to the channel matching the channel name. for example, if the channel is `v2ex-daily`, the post will be published to the Quaily channel with slug `https://quaily.com/v2ex-daily`.

-- The `serve` command publishes to Quaily right after writing each Markdown file.
+ - The `serve` command publishes to Quaily right after writing each Markdown file, then delivers (sends) the post 5 seconds later.
 It uses the file’s frontmatter as Create Post parameters, adds the Markdown body as `content`, and uses the channel name as `channel_slug`.
-It then calls Create Post and Publish Post.
+It then calls Create Post and Publish Post, followed by Deliver.
 - Use `go run . publish <markdown_path> <channel_slug>` to manually publish a specific file.

 ## Run as a Service (systemd)